My FERAL cat named KITTY

-Kitty has a routine when left outside, she walks over to the rail and puts her front paws on the bottom rail and hangs her head over watching the robins nest, the chipmunks and squirrels running around below.
+Kitty has a routine when left outside, she walks over to the rail and places her front paws on the bottom rail and hangs her head over watching what’s going on.
+This includes the robins nest, the chipmunks and squirrels running around below.
 The Wrens will fly over when they see her, taunting her, landing within a paws reach chirping their warnings..it's amazing how loud a small bird can be.

 Then if she sees a target, she flies off the deck to downstairs and goes into her hunting mode.
-If I happen to be outside I discourage her to catch anything with my NO Kitty!
+If I happen to be outside, I discourage her with my NO Kitty!